 Creating fear and compliance among citizens, media and civil society is the ultimate goal of this regime.
 This is to be achieved by rolling back the rights and freedoms gained over the last quarter century and reconstituting the untethered, oppressive surveillance state of the Nyayo era.
 Thus, when Uhuru Kenyatatta and his mandarins talk of improving security, what they really mean is securing themselves and their positions from the rest of us.

-But the personal responsibility of the head of state for corruption and despotism is one of the great unmentionables of Kenyan politics.
-It that which shall not be named, perhaps because in naming it, we fear that we would call it forth and deprive ourselves of the comforting delusion that he cares.
+But the personal responsibility of the head of state for ineptitude, corruption and despotism is one of the great unmentionables of Kenyan politics.
+It is that which shall not be named, perhaps because in naming it, we fear that we would call it forth and deprive ourselves of the comforting delusion that he cares.
 The father of the nation must remain godlike, unblemished, peerless, all-knowing and all-seeing, a veritable repository of wisdom an altruism.

 As Kenyans, we must abandon the idea that those who take up the reins of power are necessarily doing so because they care for the rest of society.
 We must learn to be more critical and less accepting of the propaganda we are fed.
 As James Madison wrote, “If angels were to govern men, neither external nor internal controls on government would be necessary.”
 It is clear that we are not governed by angels and thus we must all oppose the attempts by President Kenyatta and his court to eliminate “the external and internal controls” on the government.